aws/aws-graviton-getting-started/python.md

 computing libraries such as ATLAS, BLAS, BLIS, OpenBLAS, etc.  These libraries contain code tuned for Graviton processors.

+It is recommended to use the latest software versions as much as possible.
+If the latest version migration is not feasible, please ensure that it is atleast the minimum version recommended below because multiple fixes related to data precision and correctness on aarch64 went into OpenBLAS between v0.3.9 and v0.3.17 and the below SciPy and NumPy versions upgraded OpenBLAS from v0.3.9 to OpenBLAS v0.3.17.

+OpenBLAS:  >= v0.3.17
+SciPy: >= v1.7.2
+NumPy: >= 1.21.1

 ### 2.1 BLIS may be a faster BLAS

 The default SciPy and NumPy binary installations with `pip3 install numpy scipy`